CPR number - Danish personal tax and ID number

 If you move from Sweden to Denmark you should be registered in the Danish population register – “folkeregistret”.
 You do this at a citizen service center “borgarservicecenter” in the municipality you move to.
 Note that you need to have a permanent address in Denmark to obtain your CPR number.

-If you are moving Copenhagen you should visit International House Copenhagen to apply for a CPR number.
-But first you fill in the application online and then you visit International Citizen Service at the International House to pick up your CPR number in person.
+If you are moving to Copenhagen, you should first visit International House Copenhagen’s webbpage to apply online for a CPR number.
+You fill in the application online and then you visit International Citizen Service at the International House to pick up your CPR number in person.